pupilfirst/wd201-scripts/databases/setting-up-postgres/README.md

 ## Installation on macOS

-We'll use [Homebrew](https://brew.sh) to install PostgreSQL server and client:
+We'll use [Homebrew](https://brew.sh) to install the PostgreSQL server and client:

 ```bash
 brew install postgresql